boverdui/javascript_game_lab/README.md

 ## Screenshots of the finished product

-* Pair programmed with Paul Clatworthy
+* Pair programmed with Paul Clatworthy (strayllama)

 ![Alt text](screenshots/noughts_and_crosses.jpg?raw=true)